Techcps/GSP-Short-Trick/Getting Started with Security Command Center GSP1124 README.md

 # If you consider that the video helped you to complete your lab, so please do like and subscribe. https://www.youtube.com/@techcps

-* In the GCP Console open the Cloud Shell and enter the following commands:
+* In the GCP Console open the Cloud Shell and run the following commands:

 ```
 gcloud auth list